awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 #.
 Create the file in the in the project's :file:`src/main/java/example/swf/hello/` directory.

 #.
-Add a ``package`` declaration to the beginning of each file to declare its namespace.
-The
+Add a :code-java:`package` declaration to the beginning of each file to declare its namespace.
-   example project uses:
+   The example project uses:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/HelloTypes.java
        :language: java
        :lines: 16

 #.
-Add ``import`` declarations for the :aws-java-class:`AmazonSimpleWorkflowClient
+Add :code-java:`import` declarations for the :aws-java-class:`AmazonSimpleWorkflowClient
    <services/simpleworkflow/AmazonSimpleWorkflowClient>` class and for multiple classes in the
    ``com.amazonaws.services.simpleworkflow.model`` namespace.
 To simplify things, we'll use:

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/HelloTypes.java
        :language: java
-       :lines: 18-19
+       :lines: 18-20

 .. _swf-hello-hellotypes: